kab-zac/nodespull/README.md

-# Nodespull
+# nodespull

 An interface to help you configure and run stable, scalable Node.js api servers in minutes.
-With single-line commands, Nodespull can implement JWT-based authentication, server routing, database modeling (and deployment), emailing services, mobile services, scheduled tasks, and much more.
+With single-line commands, nodespull can implement JWT-based authentication, server routing, database modeling (and deployment), emailing services, mobile services, scheduled tasks, and much more.

 ## Getting Started

-These instructions will get you started with Nodespull.
+These instructions will get you started with nodespull.

 ### Prerequisites